 Parallel has 42 dispensaries in five states –-Florida, Pennsylvania, Massachusetts, Nevada and Texas – and forecasts $447 million in 2021 net revenue, according to the release.

-Parallel also announced that it intends to enter into a partnership with Cookies, a cannabis company from California’s Bay Area that has established itself as a recognizable flower brand in several states.
+Parallel also announced that it intends to enter into a partnership with Cookies, a cannabis company from the San Francisco Bay Area that has established itself as a recognizable flower brand in several states.

 The release said the collaboration – subject to the approval of the Nevada Cannabis Compliance Board – will strengthen Parallel’s presence in Las Vegas.